ceciliosanchez/xPro-Animation-Moving-Balls/README.md

 # Project for MIT xPro Full Stack Developer course

-## Moving Balls
+## Moving Balls with Cloud Background

-Cecilo Sanchez's JavaScript Portfolio.
+This project demonstrates how to create animated balls in JavaScript that move around the screen with a colorful appearance against a cloud-effect background.

+## Functionality

+Balls start from the top-left corner and move randomly.
+Bright, saturated colors make the balls visually appealing.
+A cloud-effect background enhances the visual experience.

-## Description
+## Files

-A JavaScript coding exercise to bounce 8 balls around a well limited space.
+index.html: Main HTML file that includes the canvas and scripts. magic.js: Contains functions to create and manipulate ball elements. ball.js: Initializes and animates the balls.

 ## How to run

-The balls will start to bounce automatically.
+Clone the repository.
+Open index.html in a web browser.

 ## Support

 Reach out at http://ceciliosanchez.com/contact/

-## License information
+## License

-MIT License
+This project is licensed under the MIT License.